 Cross-Test Scores are reported from 10 to 40.
 They show how well you performed on science and social studies questions that are embedded across all sections of the SAT.
 These scores really don’t reveal much about your academic performance, and colleges don’t generally look very closely at them

 These scores range from 1 to 15.
 They show how well you performed on specific types of questions.
 Colleges don’t look very closely at these scores, but these scores can be helpful if you plan on preparing to take the test again because they can help you identify strengths and weakness to better target your test prep.

 If you took the essay, you’ll receive three essay scores, each ranging from 2 to 8.
 The Reading score indicates how well you understood the nuances of the passage; the Analysis score shows how well you incorporated evidence from the passage into your essay; and the Writing score shows how well-written your essay was overall.
 The essay is scored on a scale of 1 to 4 by two human graders, and their scores are added together to arrive at your total essay scores.

 Get Extra Help

 Not quite happy with your SAT score yet?
-Bring your score report to your local C2 Education center to find out how we can help you maximize your SAT scores.
+Taking advantage of an SAT prep programs like those created by C2 Education can help you maximize your SAT score.